x4lva/urlaunched-test-task/README.md

 # Urlaunched Test Task

-The task is implemented on react.js without any other libraries
+The task is implemented on react.js without any other JS libraries

 [Video Demonstation](https://youtu.be/De14FcX_9uc)